Doctor of Science: Mexico

-In Russia as well as in some other former Communist Bloc countries, the status of Russian Doktor nauk (literally 'Doctor of Sciences') is considered a post-doctoral degree.
-The degree has no American equivalent but rather is similar to German Habilitation.
+Costa Rica

+In Costa Rica, doctorates are the highest academic degrees awarded by a university.
+They are focused on research and accessible only after the study of an academic Master's degree (as opposed to a professional Master's degree, intended for practical subjects).
+The University of Costa Rica, for example, offers a general Doctor of Sciences degree for students of all natural and exact sciences, a Doctor of Engineering degree for students of Engineering (in cooperation with the Costa Rica Institute of Technology), and a few other doctorate programs on applied sciences (for example, in Agricultural Sciences or Informatics).

 South America

 Argentina

 In Argentina the formal title Doctor of Science would be attributed to different fields of the hard or soft sciences.
 To get into an Argentine PhD program the applicant must have experience in research and at least an Engineering, Licentiate or master's degree: